vietdungdev/Koolo-DiobyteVersion/README.md

   object never appeared (laggy server, area restriction, game state desync), the loop would retry every 1 second indefinitely.
 Fixed with `maxPortalAttempts = 10`; after exhausting attempts, returns an error that propagates up for proper game restart.

+### 21. Blizzard Sorceress threat assessment & positioning rewrite (`internal/character/blizzard_sorceress.go`)

+- **Weighted threat scoring system**: the old per-monster `needsRepositioning()` binary check is replaced with `assessThreat()` which iterates all nearby enemies once and computes a weighted composite score factoring in:
+  - Proximity (inverse distance from danger zone)
+  - Elite multiplier (×3.0 for elite mobs)
+  - Dangerous aura detection (Fanaticism, Might, Conviction, Holy Fire/Shock/Freeze — ×2.5)
+  - Aggregate monster count threshold (≥3 nearby enemies triggers regardless of individual scores)
+- **Threat-level thresholds**: Low (3.0), Medium (8.0), High (15.0) drive graduated responses
+  instead of the previous single-distance binary trigger.
+- **Dynamic reposition cooldown**: `getRepositionCooldown()` interpolates between 200 ms and 1200 ms based on HP percentage (60% weight) and normalized threat score (40% weight).
+  Lower HP or higher threat → shorter cooldown → more frequent repositioning.
+Replaces the fixed 1-second cooldown.
+- **Centroid-based escape vector**: `findSafePosition()` now computes the threat centroid (weighted center of all nearby enemies) and escapes **away from the pack** rather than away from a single arbitrary monster, preventing teleports into flanking groups.
+- **Two-phase directional search**: safe position candidates are first searched in a 180° cone centered on the escape vector (10° increments), falling back to a full 360° circle only if no walkable positions exist in the cone.
+- **Enhanced scoring formula**: candidate positions are now scored with additional factors: centroid distance (+2.5 weight), nearby monster count penalty (−3.0 per mob), nearby elite/aura threat score penalty (−1.5), and a wall-blocked line-of-sight bonus (+1.0 per blocked dangerous monster) that favours positions where terrain shields from elites.
+- **Cooldown-phase repositioning**: during Blizzard cooldown (when previously the bot would always primary-attack), the bot now repositions if the threat assessment warrants it, using the same safe-position logic.
+Falls back to primary attack only when the area is safe.
+- **`stutterStepStaticField()` helper**: Static Field usage on bosses (Izual, Diablo, Baal) is extracted into a shared helper that alternates between close-range Static Field casts and teleport-retreats to safe Blizzard distance.
+Includes HP-gated abort (< 50% HP), boss-alive checks, and Hell difficulty threshold detection (stops Static at ~35% boss HP since it cannot reduce below ~33%).
+- **Nil-safety on boss lookups**: `KillIzual`, `KillBaal`, and `KillDiablo` now check the `found` return from `FindOne` before using the monster.
+- **Removed dead code**: unused `needsRepositioning()`, stale commented-out `KillMephisto` block, and orphaned `minMonsterDistance()` helper are removed.

+### 22. Clear area/room abort on area change & unreachable mob skip (`internal/action/clear_area.go`, `internal/action/clear_level.go`)

+- **Area-change detection**: both `ClearThroughPath()` and `clearRoom()` now record the starting area at entry and check `ctx.Data.PlayerUnit.Area` each iteration.
+If the player has been unexpectedly moved to a different area (death, chicken, waypoint), the function aborts immediately with a descriptive error instead of spinning against stale map data.
+- **Skip unreachable monsters**: `clearRoom()` tracks a `skippedMonsters` set.
+When the pathfinder cannot find a path to a target monster, the monster's `UnitID` is blacklisted for the remainder of that room clearing pass, preventing infinite retry loops on monsters stuck behind walls or in unreachable geometry.

+### 23. Shared stash support for Horadric Cube & quest items (`internal/action/horadric_cube.go`, `internal/action/cube_recipes.go`, `internal/run/cube.go`, `internal/run/quests.go`)

+When `StashToShared` is enabled, the Horadric Cube can legitimately end up in a shared stash tab.
+Previously, multiple code paths only searched personal stash and inventory for the cube, causing false "cube not found" errors and unnecessary re-fetch attempts.

+- **`ensureCubeIsOpen()`**: `Find("HoradricCube", ...)` now includes `item.LocationSharedStash`.
+  The existing `SwitchStashTab(cube.Location.Page + 1)` formula already handles both personal (Page 0 → Tab 1) and shared pages (Page N → Tab N+1) correctly.
+- **`CubeAddItems()`**: the old `requiresPersonalStash` if/else guard is replaced with a location-based `switch` that navigates to whatever tab the item currently occupies, handling personal stash, shared stash, and DLC tabs uniformly.
+- **`cube_recipes.go`**: material search locations extended to include `LocationSharedStash`.
+- **`run/cube.go` and `run/quests.go`**: Horadric Cube presence checks now search shared stash, preventing the bot from re-running the cube quest when it already has one stashed.

+> Note: In D2R, the Horadric Cube can be placed in the shared stash.
+Other quest components
+> (Staff of Kings, Amulet of the Viper, etc.) are server-side blocked from shared stash tabs,
+> so the non-cube quest item path is defensive but does not affect gameplay.

 ---